Rambutan: Fruit

-The fruit is a round to oval single-seeded drupe, 3–6 cm (rarely to 8 cm) long and 3–4 cm broad, borne in a loose pendant cluster of 10–20 together.
+The fruit is a round to oval single-seeded drupe, 3–6 cm long, rarely to 8 cm long and 3–4 cm broad, borne in a loose pendant cluster of ten to twenty fruits together.
 The leathery skin is reddish (rarely orange or yellow) and covered with fleshy pliable spines, hence the name, which means 'hairs'.
 The spines (also known as "spinterns") contribute to the transpiration of the fruit, which can affect the fruit's quality.

-The fruit flesh, the aril, is translucent, whitish or very pale pink, with a sweet, mildly acidic flavor reminiscent of grapes.
+The fruit flesh, the aril, is translucent, whitish, or very pale pink, with a sweet, mildly acidic flavor reminiscent of grapes.